-- 1. Prepare drainage improvement plans for those areas where building foundation drains are unable to connect to the storm drainage system.
-Incorporate these improvement plans into long term capital plans. - 2.
+- 1. Prepare drainage improvement plans for those areas where building foundation drains are unable to connect to the storm drainage system. - 2.
 If sanitary municipal sewer flows exceed allotted flows from Bylaw 4304, consider implementing a private sewer lateral replacement bylaw to replace laterals that have exceeded their service life and separate combined storm and sanitary connections.